 Compare high grade key issue golden and silver age comics that have hit $10,000 dollars and above to high grade modern age key issue comics and you'll find that the ratio of modern age comics as investments is not very good!

 Also, you have to ask the important question of the likelihood of a particular modern age comic still be in demand in the future compared to a silver age Amazing Spider-Man #1 or Fantastic Four #1?
 Amazing Spider-Man #1 will be in demand forty years from now.
 The Walking Dead #1 may not.

 Modern comics or Silver Age comics?
 I think you know the answer by now!
-To learn more about comic investing, just visit the link!
+It's really up to you, however.

 More Comic Book Investing Articles

 - One Important Secret Tip About Comic Investing!
 More Investing In Comics Advice!